LiskArchive/lisk-legacy-docs/start/tutorials.md

 # SDK Tutorials

-Get onboarded to the Lisk SDK with step-by-step walkthroughs that simplify the process of developing a blockchain application with the Lisk SDK.
+Get onboarded to the Lisk SDK with step-by-step walkthroughs that simplify the process of developing a proof of concept blockchain application.

 ## What do the tutorials cover?